dkdfirefly/adb/project_2/README.md

 Knowledge Base
 =========

-Knowledge Base is a tool that queries Freebase database to give results in the form of structured information for user speified queries and answer simple questions, similar to how search engines these days work.
+Knowledge Base is a tool that queries Freebase database to give results in a structured format for user speified queries and answer simple questions, similar to how search engines these days work.

 It is a joint project by
   - Sarah Panda - sp3206